 VA Qualification Rules

-A veteran and/or spouse needs to require assistance with ADLs in order to qualify for the Aid and Attendance benefit.
+A veteran and/or spouse needs to require assistance with Activities of Daily Living (ADLs) in order to qualify for the Aid and Attendance benefit.
 Once a physician has completed documentation verifying the need for assistance, there are two qualification levels.

 The first level is the service requirements.
 Claimants must satisfy all of the service requirements.
 If one requirement is not met, you do not qualify and are not eligible.